Why is engine oil so important for your car?

 Thick oils: More effective at maintaining film strength and oil pressure at high temperatures and under heavy loads.

-Engine oils are labeled in relation to their viscosity, using the classification XW-XX (e.g. 5W-30).
+Engine oils are labelled in relation to their viscosity, using the classification XW-XX (e.g. 5W-30).

 The figures following XW relate to the oil's viscosity at 100 degrees Celsius and relate to the resistance of the oil to thickening at higher temperatures.